Logo

 Winston Churchill was particularly opposed to Mohandas Gandhi, whom he considered "a seditious Middle Temple lawyer, now posing as a fakir".

-Winston Churchill's views enraged Labour and Liberal opinion although he was supported by many grassroot Conservatives.
+Winston Churchill's views enraged Labour and Liberal opinion, though he was supported by many grassroot Conservatives.

-The October 1931 general election was a landslide victory for the Conservatives Winston Churchill nearly doubled his majority in Epping, but he was not given a ministerial position.
+Winston Churchill nearly doubled his majority in Epping, but was not given a ministerial position.

 Winston Churchill returned to America in late January 1932 and completed most of his lectures before arriving home on 18 March.

-Winston Churchill told the people of his concerns in a radio broadcast in November 1934, having earlier denounced the intolerance and militarism of Nazism in the House of Commons.
+Winston Churchill spoke of his concerns in a radio broadcast in November 1934, having denounced the intolerance and militarism of Nazism in the House of Commons.

-Baldwin then led the Conservatives to victory in the 1935 general election; Winston Churchill retained his seat with an increased majority but was again left out of the government.
+Baldwin then led the Conservatives to victory in the 1935 general election; Winston Churchill retained his seat, but was again left out of the government.

 Winston Churchill supported Edward and clashed with Baldwin on the issue.